rks101/egnet/README.md

 ----

-Use dig to query hostname IP address using public DNS, a faster way.
+Use dig to query the hostname IP address using public DNS, a faster way.
 ```
 $ dig @8.8.8.8 iitjammu.ac.in